 Grant an exception to your child’s content limits on Xbox One

-If you want to grant your child permission to view content that’s rated higher than the child account settings for your family, you don’t need to change all of the settings to give access to a specific content type, such as a game or a video.
+If you want to give your child permission to view content that’s rated higher than the child account settings for your family, you don’t need to change all of the settings to give access to a specific item.

 How to grant an exception to content limits

-Note If you’re allowing your child to purchase the game or video to which you’re granting an exception, the content must be purchased, downloaded, and installed before you can grant permission to use it.
+Note If you’re allowing your child to buy the game or video to which you’re granting an exception, the content must be purchased, downloaded, and installed before you can give permission to use it.

-Locate the content you want to allow your child to use.
+- Locate the content you want to allow your child to access.

-On the Choose who will give permission screen, select the account of the adult family member who is providing permission.
+- On the Choose who will give permission screen, select the account of the adult family member who's providing permission.

 After you give permission for your child to use this content, they can open the content immediately.